 Soon the club flourished, with hundreds of members from throughout New England.

 In the post-Civil War era, social clubs were essential to businessmen building their contacts.
 Some saw an opportunity to lampoon the clubs – and enjoy the same benefits.
-There was the Anti-Bell Ringing Society, the Bald Men’s Club, the Association of Bankrupt Insurance Companies and the Mammoth Cod Association and the Flouring Committee.
+There was the Anti-Bell Ringing Society, the Bald Men’s Club, the Association of Bankrupt Insurance Companies, the Mammoth Cod Association and the Flouring Committee.

 Clubs for Fat Men